The My Hero Academia Season 6 anime TV series has been confirmed to be in production.

 One of the more action-packed episodes from Season 4, Episode 88: His Start, even adapted content from six chapters!
 But most of the action-focused episodes adapt three chapters.

-So far, the fifth season has been averaging two to three chapters per episode, with the beginning of episodes heavily recapping events.
+For most of the fifth season, the anime was averaging two to three chapters per episode, with the beginning of episodes heavily recapping events.
 By MHA Episode 100: The New Power and All For One, the anime’s mid-season finale had adapted the first 10 pages of Chapter 219.

 My Hero Academia Season 5 Episode 13 (or My Hero Academia Episode 101) is where the anime adaptation began to really shake things up!
 The anime completely reordered the story arcs by jumping all the way to Chapter 241.

-Thus, it’s predicted that the anime will quickly adapt the 12 chapters of the Endeavor Agency story arc and shift back to the 24 chapters for the Meta Liberation Army arc.
+From there, My Academia Episode 108 shifted back to the 23 chapters of the Meta Liberation Army arc.
 This is the so-called My Villain Academia arc, which is heavily focused on developing the villain characters.

 So, why reorder the anime’s presentation of events so drastically?
 The 2021 My Hero Academia: World Heroes’ Mission movie is set during the Endeavor Agency arc in the official timeline (see below for more details).
 It just so happens the film is coming out in the same time frame as the fifth season.

-Plus, ending with the villains arc allows the fifth season to end on heavier note.
+Plus, ending with the My Villain Academia arc allows the fifth season to end on a heavier note.

 While the decision makes sense in some ways, in other ways it does not.
 The Endeavor Agency story arc would have made the perfect bookend to the major themes of the season, opening with Endeavor’s family problems and then closing with a sense of resolution to that character arc.

-All in all, it’s predicted that the fifth season’s finale, My Hero Academia Episode 113, will find an ending corresponding to manga Chapter 240.
-That means the fifth season adapted a total of 59 chapters combined.
+All in all, the fifth season’s finale, My Hero Academia Episode 113: The High, Deep Blue Sky, found an ending corresponding to manga Volume 26: Chapter 257, although the ending dipped its toes into two pages of Chapter 258.

 That could mean My Hero Academia Season 7 will begin adapting the third Final Act saga.